Bob Crampsey

-Robert Anthony Crampsey (8 July 1930 – 27 July 2008) was a Scottish association football historian, author, broadcaster and teacher, described as a "much loved Scottish cultural institution" by The Times.
+Robert Anthony Crampsey (8 July 1930 – 27 July 2008) was a Scottish football historian, author, broadcaster and teacher, described as a "much loved Scottish cultural institution" by The Times.

 Early life and career

 Crampsey was born in Glasgow.
-A graduate of the University of Glasgow, Associate of the Royal College of Music and former Head Teacher of St. Ambrose High School in Coatbridge, Lanarkshire.
-Crampsey was 1965's 'Brain of Britain'.
+He was a graduate of the University of Glasgow, Associate of the Royal College of Music and former head teacher of St Ambrose High School in Coatbridge, Lanarkshire.
+Crampsey was 1965's Brain of Britain.
 He followed this up eight years later by reaching the semi-finals of Mastermind, choosing the American Civil War as his specialist subject.

 He served in the Royal Air Force from 1952 to 1955.

 Broadcasting career

 Crampsey was a widely respected pundit on BBC Radio Scotland's Sportsound from 1987 until retiring in 2001.

 He was also a mainstay of STV's Scotsport.
 Crampsey was the author and editor of the Now You Know column of the Glasgow Evening Times, where he would answer sporting questions submitted by readers, from April 1972 until 2006.